 This goes well beyond just making sure it is a safe destination.
 You also need to consider interests, viability, special needs, facilities and expenses even before you lock in a family travel destination.

 What type of travel is suited to your family?

-The first step of family travel is working out what type of travel works for you.
+The first step of travelling as a family is working out what type of travel works for you.
 While one type of travel is great for some families, it may not necessarily be great for yours, so this is an important step to ensuring you have a family holiday that you will all love.

 Consider the interests of your family to help narrow your focus:

-This list should help you rule out the type of destinations not right for your family travel, but also be mindful that different family members may have different tastes so it can often require a little bit of compromise and meeting halfway.
+This list should help you rule out the type of destinations not right for your family, but also be mindful that different family members may have different tastes so it can often require a little bit of compromise and meet halfway.

 If your children are old enough to be involved in the planning process, this is a great way to build excitement and increase the chances your child will enjoy the holiday.

-Family travel has greatest success when every member of the family has input, kids included, although if they are young, be prepared for requests such as Disneyland or similar if you ask them where they want to travel.
+Travel as a family has the greatest success when every member of the family has input, kids included, although if they are young, be prepared for requests such as Disneyland or similar if you ask them where they want to travel.

 If your child does suffer from allergies, it helps to research health care available at your desired destinations or potential risks of contamination in foods with the allergen.